Yoga, for ANYbody and any BODY

-No matter how you practice or utilize yoga in your life there is some major commonality, and that is to bring awareness and relaxation.
+No matter how you practice or utilize yoga in your life there is some major commonality, and that is to bring awareness and relaxation to yourself.
 All types and uses of yoga allow one to bring attention to something, it allows one to be present.
-We often live in the past and worry too much about the future that we forget about the now or living in the moment!
-With this awareness, we have the ability to bring relaxation to our bodies.
-This is something we can do consciously living in the present, but not only that but focusing us on our breath.
+We often live in the past, worry too much about the future, and we forget about the now or being able to live in the moment!
+Yoga elicits awareness, and with awareness, we have the ability to bring relaxation to our bodies.
+This is something we can do consciously living in the present, additionally, this allows us to bring focus to our breath.
 Breathing is really one of the most powerful things we do.
-It's the first thing we do when we are born and the last thing we do when you die.
-Yet, we take for granted this powerful tool!
-Being able to use our breath to put us in a better state of mind and being is a practice.
-Awareness and relaxation are just a few of the benefits of yoga, below are a few more (not limited too).
+In harsh reality, it's what brings us into this world and what takes us out.
+Yet, we take for granted this powerful tool.
+We often breathe without thinking about it, but being able to use our breath puts us in a better state of mind and keeps us in control.
+Awareness, relaxation, and breath control are just a few of the benefits of yoga, below are a few more (not limited to).

 Reduction of stress